 Health and Wellbeing Boards are also responsible for the production of the Joint Health and Wellbeing Strategy, which is a strategy to address the needs identified in the JSNA, and set the health and wellbeing priorities of the board accordingly.

-Following the recent collation of updated data and intelligence (that can be found in the links above) the Council will be undertaking an assessment of the strategic needs across localities in Sefton in partnership with the members of the Health & Wellbeing Board.
+The Council will continue to assess the strategic needs across localities in Sefton in partnership with the members of the Health & Wellbeing Board.
 This analysis will feed into refreshing strategies relating to Health, Children and Young People, and Vulnerable Adults.
-This will be completed by mid-2018.